 Change the first paragraph as follows

 The DMG Control modulation class has only one MCS, which is DMG MCS 0 defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification(11ad)).
-The DMG Beacon, SSW-Feedback, SSW-Ack, RTS, DMG CTS, DMG CTS-to-self, DMG DTS, and first BRP packet in beam refinement shall be transmitted using the DMG Control modulation class.
+The DMG Beacon, SSW-Feedback, SSW-Ack, RTS, DMG CTS, DMG CTS-to-self, DMG DTS, CF-End, Grant, SPR, Poll and first BRP packet in beam refinement shall be transmitted using the DMG Control modulation class.
 In the case of an RXSS that was specified through the Beamforming Control field with the value of the RXSSTxRate subfield equal to 1 and the RXSSTxRate Supported field in the DMG Capabilities element of the STA performing the RXSS is 1, the first SSW frame of the RXSS shall be transmitted using the DMG Control modulation class, and the remaining frames of the RXSS shall be transmitted using MCS 1 of the DMG SC modulation class.
 In all other cases, the SSW frames shall be transmitted using the DMG Control modulation class.
 Other DMG beamforming training frames may be transmitted using the DMG Control modulation class or the DMG SC modulation class.

 10.7.7.4 Rate selection for individually addressed Data and (Ed)Management frames transmitted by DMG STAs